apache/stanbol/README.md

 If you want to skip the tests, add `-DskipTests` to the Maven command.

+## Launching the Stanbol server

+Currently the recommended lanchers are packaged under `enhancer/launchers`.
+Please follow the README from those folders for further instructions.

+It is planned to build toplevel folders that combine all the services (enhancer, entityhub and kres) into toplevel launchers once the Web interface has been refactored to be able to deploy them all at once in a consistent way.

 ## Importing the source code as Eclipse projects

 Eclipse is the most popular IDE among Stanbol developers.
 Here are